Kong/docs.konghq.com/app/mesh/1.6.x/features/ubi-images.md

 title: Red Hat Universal Base Images
 ---

-In addition to the standard Kong Mesh images build on Alipne Linux, Kong Mesh also ships with images based on [Red Hat Universal Base Image (UBI)](https://developers.redhat.com/products/rhel/ubi).
+In addition to the standard Kong Mesh images built on Alpine Linux, Kong Mesh also ships with images based on the [Red Hat Universal Base Image (UBI)](https://developers.redhat.com/products/rhel/ubi).

 Kong Mesh UBI images are distributed with all standard images, but with `ubi-` prefix.